-- 8. DO NOT RUN OIL THROUGH THE CRANE UNTIL THE OIL HAS BEEN FILTERED.
+8. DO NOT RUN OIL THROUGH THE CRANE UNTIL THE OIL HAS BEEN FILTERED.
 An adapter union matching the crane fittings is included.
 Connect the supply and return lines together using this adapter, circulate the oil through the filter to insure a clean supply.
 After the pump has filtered 1.5 times the reservoir capacity, hook the hoses to the crane.
-It is now ready to run. - 9.
-Connect the hydraulic hoses to the fittings projecting below the crane.
+It is now ready to run.

+9. Connect the hydraulic hoses to the fittings projecting below the crane.
 The pressure hose must be connected to the port marked "P" (No. 8 size fitting).
 This is the smaller of the two fittings.
 The return line to the tank must be connected to the port marked "T" (No. 10 fitting).
 This is the larger of the two fittings.
-The port letters are stamped on the bottom of the swivel. - 10.
-Verify that the anti two-block will stop extension out and winch up when the weight on the device is lifted by either function.
-Make sure that the weight is on the live or running wire rope.
-The Crane Assembly drawing in the owner's manual Section 4-2 illustrates how the weight should be installed on the line. - 11.
-READ AND UNDERSTAND OPERATORS MANUAL BEFORE OPERATING CRANE.
+The port letters are stamped on the bottom of the swivel.

+10. The Crane Assembly drawing in the owner's manual Section 4-2 illustrates how the weight should be installed on the line.

+11. READ AND UNDERSTAND OPERATORS MANUAL BEFORE OPERATING CRANE.
 Operate the crane through all its functions.
 Check that each switch operates the correct function.
+Verify speed of the unit with the crane's operation manual.

+12. A boom support is required to hold the crane and protect the crane's rotation gearing whenever the truck is moved.
+The boom rest will need to be modified if the boom cannot be stored in a horizontal position, either because of a tall compartment or other obstruction.
+Boom Rests are available from Liftmoore, Inc.

+MODEL 4064/4075 INSTALLATION INSTRUCTIONS, Cont.

-Verify speed of the unit. - 12.
-A boom support is required for this crane.
-For bodies shorter than 132", place the support so that the traveling block hook is secured and does not block the truck cab door.
-On boom rests supplied by Liftmoore the boom is held down by tension on the hoist wire rope. - 13.
-An outrigger must be installed to keep the crane as level as possible under all expected working conditions.
+13. An outrigger must be installed to keep the crane as level as possible under all expected working conditions.
 Keeping the crane level reduces the loads on the rotation gear.
 This will also protect the truck's springs, axle and wheels when heavy loads are suspended from the crane.
-OSHA requirements require a stability test be performed on this installation. - 15.
-Extra rear spring leaves or heavy coil springs may be needed to keep the truck level when the crane is mounted on corner or off center locations. - 16.
-Place these instructions with the Operators Manual. - 17.
-Load Chart Decal is to be placed on the truck body for easy visibility by the user.
+OSHA requirements require a stability test be performed on this installation.
+A suggested procedure for this test can be found at the end of this manual.

+14. Extra rear spring leaves or heavy coil springs may be needed to keep the truck level when the crane is mounted on corner or off center locations.

-HOUSTON, TEXAS FAX: (800) 824-5559 (USA & Canada) FAX: (713) 688-6324 PHONE: (713) 688-5533 www.liftmoore.com
+15. Place these instructions with the Operators Manual.

+16. Load Chart Decal is to be placed on the truck body for easy visibility by the user.